dspinellis/alexandria3k/docs/dev-plugin.rst

 For data sources available in more complex forms you must also define

-* a virtual table data source `VTSource`,
+* an SQLite virtual table data source `VTSource`,
 * a cursor to iterate over the records of each table,
 * and possibly a partitioning scheme to handle interrelated tables that are streamed concurrently (e.g. a work and its authors).

-As examples see
+The virtual table and cursor classes are documented in the `APSW Virtual Tables chapter <https://rogerbinns.github.io/apsw/vtable.html>`__.
-`crossref` (this uses compressed containers of JSON files, each containing multiple works),
+As examples of their use in *alexandria3k* see the data source modules `crossref` (this uses compressed containers of JSON files, each containing multiple works),
 `orcid` (a compressed *tar* file containing an XML file for each author),